dmurraykauai/100-days-of-code/log.md

 ## 100 Days Of Code - Log

+###Day 11: Januray 09, 2017

+**Today's Progress**: Day 5 of Javascript30.
+Flux (css) intro.

+**Thoughts**: An hour of #javascript30 working with Flex (css).
+Framework for a flex panel gallery was provided and added css and javascript to bring the elements to life.
+Worked more with JS arrays today using a us zip codes .json data.
+Sorting, filtering...
+Data manipulation.

 ###Day 10: Januray 08, 2017

 **Today's Progress**: Day 4 of Javascript30.
 Array cardio